ejsadiarin/wizardry/homelab/laptop-thinkpads.md

 ---
-title: Choose the right ThinkPad laptop for IT
-date: 2024-03-25-1128 (March 25, 2024 11:28 AM)
+id: laptop-thinkpads
+aliases: []
 tags:
   - Laptops
+date: 2024-03-25-1128 (March 25, 2024 11:28 AM)
+title: Choose the right ThinkPad laptop for IT
 ---

 # Choose the right ThinkPad laptop for IT